giuthas/satkit/README.md

 -->
 # Speech Articulation ToolKIT - SATKIT

-**Please note that this is a for of the original.
-Unless Pertti told you to use this repository, you should be using
+**Please note that this is a fork of the original SATKIT.**

-[the official one](https://github.com/giuthas/satkit) instead.**
+**Unless Pertti told you to use this repository, you should be using [the official one](https://github.com/giuthas/satkit) instead.**

 ![SATKIT GUI](SATKIT_UI.png)